Horse Heaven Hills: Established in 2005

-- Naturally bounded on the north by the Yakima Valley appellation and on the south by the Columbia River.
+- Naturally bounded on the north by the Yakima Valley AVA and on the south by the Columbia River.

 - Primary grape varieties: Cabernet Sauvignon, Merlot, Chardonnay, Riesling, and Syrah with 37 total varieties planted.

 - Proximity to the Columbia River creates 30% more wind while moderating temperature extremes, providing steep south-facing slopes for optimum vineyard locations and providing well-drained, sandy-loam soils.

 - Elevations range from 1,800 feet at the area's northern boundary to 300 feet at its southern.

 - Outstanding sites that have been developed in this area include Alder Ridge, Andrews-Horse Heaven Vineyard, Canoe Ridge, Champoux Vineyards and The Benches at Wallula Vineyard.